notdroplt/Supernova/README.md

 - `pcall 5`: Page fault
 - `pcall 6`: Invalid IO

-everything after this is programmable (in theory), but some different implementations might use other values
+everything after this is programmable (in theory), but it is reserved for any other virtual machines to implement until `pcall 0x1F`.

 #### `pcall 0`: Division by zero

 As the name suggests, this program call is triggered every time there is a division by zero on the program.
-A compiler can simply put a divide by zero instruction on a program and call it a breakpoint
+A compiler can simply put a divide by zero instruction on a program and call it a breakpoint.

 #### `pcall 1`: General Fault

-General faults occur by any kind of unhandled exception the processor is not able to detect or recognize
+General faults occur by any kind of unhandled exception the processor is not able to detect or recognize.

 #### `pcall 2`: Double Fault

-A double fault occurs when any interrupt is called/triggered by a general fault
+A double fault occurs when any interrupt is called/triggered by a general fault.

 #### `pcall 3`: Triple Fault

 A triple fault is one of the fatal faults inside the processor.
-There is no way to handle a triple fault as it probably suggests a fault in the error handling system, and not making software handle prevents crash loops.
-If it is ever triggered the processor is able to choose to go for a reset or a shutdown
+There is no way to handle a triple fault as it suggests a fault in the error handling system itself.
+By not making software handle a triple fault, it prevents crash loops.
+Whe, if ever, it is triggered, the implementation can choose to go for a reset or a shutdown.

 #### `pcall 4`: Invalid Instruction

-The invalid instruction is thrown every time the instruction decoder couldn't find a reasonable instruction to execute, and sets r15 to the value of the instruction it tried to parse
+The invalid instruction is thrown every time the instruction decoder couldn't find a reasonable instruction to execute, and sets r15 to the value of the instruction it tried to parse;

 #### `pcall 5`: Page Fault

 This interrupt is triggered when a there is any "wrong" access to memory, being either mapped into an unmapped area, or not having enough permissions into a memory region, sets r15 to the unusable address

 ## `pcall -1`